IyesGames/minewars/doc/src/gameplay/pvp.md

 and force them to solve a Minesweeper digit puzzle.

-It is very important to use creative and clever formations of defensive items (mines, flashbangs), decoys, and empty tiles, in order to create a challenging Minesweeper puzzle for the other player.
+It is very important to use creative and clever formations of defensive items (mines, decoys, traps), and empty tiles, in order to create a challenging Minesweeper puzzle for the other player.
 The more variety, the better.
 For example, using too many items without leaving empty tiles will make the digits very easy to figure out.
 Ditto for not using decoys.